mikro-orm/nestjs/README.md

 a request scoped method outside of that?
 One example of that is queue handlers or scheduled tasks.

-We can use the `@UseRequestContext()` decorator.
+We can use the `@CreateRequestContext()` decorator.
 It requires you to first inject the `MikroORM` instance to current context, it will be then used to create the context for you.
 Under the hood, the decorator will register new request context for your method and execute it inside the context.